rat10/nng/transclusion.md

 ```

-Transclusion imports a graph source into another graph source.
+Transclusion is the mechanism driving graph nesting.
+It imports a graph source into another graph source.
 Transclusion is transitive: if the transcluded source contains further transclusion directives, those are executed as well.

-Transclusion is the mechanism driving graph nesting.
-An example without any syntactic support illustrates its application:
+A `TriG` example without extra syntactic support illustrates its application:

 ```turtle
 :NG_2 nng:transcludes :NG_1 .